- Save Watercolor Whites

 - Apply frisket to areas on the flower and leaves.

 frisket needs to be dry before painting.
 It takes about 30 minutes to

 You may speed the drying with a hair dryer.
 But don't get it too

 hot or it will not be removable later.

-I mixed a dark color with Viridian and Dioxazine Violet and painted around the white spots on the butterfly's wings.
+Mix a dark color with Viridian and Dioxazine Violet and paint around the white spots on the butterfly's wings.